 - 12.7.3 This is a complex area of the Welsh devolution settlement.
 The approach set out by the Welsh Government has merit in terms of our principles, including coherence, whilst recognising key UK Government interests. - 12.7.4 There may also be scope to learn from Scotland.
-For example, tThe Care Inspectorate (formally known as Social Care and Social Work Improvement Scotland) was set up in April 2011 by the Scottish Government as a single regulatory body for social work and social care services, including child protection and the integration of children's services. - 12.7.5 We suggest that tThe two Governments should work together to reduce the complexity of the present system.
+The Care Inspectorate (formally known as Social Care and Social Work Improvement Scotland) was set up in April 2011 by the Scottish Government as a single regulatory body for Social work and social care services, including child protection and the integration of children's services. - 12.7.5 The two Governments should work together to reduce the complexity of the present system.
 They should draw on the experience in Scotland.
-Co-operation between the two Governments in this area should be based broadly on the principle proposed by the Welsh Government that the National Assembly should be able to legislate in relation to the powers and responsibilities of public authorities in connection with vulnerable adults and children.
+Cooperation between the two Governments in this area should be based broadly on the principle proposed by the Welsh Government that the National Assembly should be able to legislate in relation to the powers and responsibilities of public authorities in connection with vulnerable adults and children.
 This includes taking children into care, and fostering and adoption (public child law), but not predominantly private law aspects of family relationships.